bagustris/MuSe-2024/README.md

 ```

 ### Evaluate single model
-To evaluate single model, we can use `late_fusion.py` with a model for model_ids.
+To evaluate a single model, we can use `late_fusion.py` with a model for model_ids.
 For instance, we have a list of single model in variable `models`.

 ```bash
  for model in ${models[@]}; do python late_fusion.py --task perception --label_dim dominant --model_ids $model --seeds 107; done
  ```
- The `models` variable can be obtained from ouput directory and list them (using `ls`) and then pasted to terminal as follows:
+ The `models` variable can be obtained from the output directory and list them (using `ls`) and then pasted to the terminal as follows:

  ```bash
  $ models=('gru_2024-06-28-20-00_[egemaps]_[125_1_True_32]_[0.0008314184545955257_64]'